Chef Holly Chute cooks at the 2017 Georgia Grown Farmers Showcase

 In this edition of our Candid Chef interview series, Associate Editor Mike Jordan talks to Holly Chute, senior executive chef at Georgia Grown, and former executive chef of 33 years at the Georgia Governor's Mansion.

-While preparing for one of several upcoming events promoting her favorite locally made producers and brands, she spoke about teaching state leaders how to flip their own eggs, how to make fried chicken that ends up becoming a Jeff Foxworth joke (for good reason), and what it means for foods and crafts to be Georgia Grown.
+While preparing for one of several upcoming events promoting her favorite locally made producers and brands, she spoke about teaching state leaders how to flip their own eggs, how to make fried chicken that ends up becoming a Jeff Foxworthy joke (for good reason), and what it means for foods and crafts to be Georgia Grown.

 Holly Chute has friends and fans in high places.